jozzya/cypress-github-pages/README.md

 ## Installation

-Run `npm install` to bring in the cypress dependencies..
+Run `npm install` to bring in the cypress dependencies.

 ## How to run